Domodan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `4-lastlines`
 > The script display the last 10 lines of /etc/passwd.
 ---
-`5-execute`
+`5-firstlines`
-> The script adds execute permission to the owner of the file hello.
+> The script display the first 10 lines of /etc/passwd.
 ---
 `6-multiple_permissions`
 > The script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.